Icosa-dev/Alzipar-Dictionary/Rules/Orthography/ArabicScript.md

 Unlike with the Latin orthography the definitive article is always written as "اَلْـ" even when the Lam is silent.
 For example the word /alkitabun/ would be written as "الْكِتَابٌ" and the word /aʃivaʦun/ would be written as "الْشِڤَاصٌ".

 Words connected by "-" in Latin are written as one in the Arabic script.

+Words that are not formed from triconsonantal roots that end in a vowel should have that vowel long even if it is not pronounced as such.